gvwilson/thirdbit/src/fiction/bear/index.md

 girl she had once been, back before the Blight took her home away from her.
 "I wish—I wish I could remember."

-"I'll do the remembering for both of us," Muddh promised.
+"I'll do the remembering for both of us," Mukh promised.
 "For as long as I have to.
 But that won't be much longer, will it?"

 Sergeant Inambu blinked and heaved a deep sigh.
 "What are you doing?"